shermand100/PiNodeXMR/README.md

   * raspi-config (Hardware and Wifi settings pre-built into PiNode-XMR menu
   * Agnostics - SD Card read/write health checker included
   * PiVPN - Tool for easy configuration of OpenVPN for Raspbian and Armbian
-  * PoPblocks - Monero tool to help recover blockchain problems - UI
+  * PoP blocks - Monero tool to help recover blockchain problems - UI
   * Systemd Monitor to track running node and explorer functions
-  * tor installer - tor is no longer included and running as default due to censorship, political or legal restriction of users host counrty.
+  * tor installer - tor is no longer included and running as default due to censorship, political or legal restriction of users host country.
 Simple select to install and activate on user request.
   * All status boxes have improved scripts for clearer more constant feedback during high CPU loads.
-* All the benefits of running on a Single Board computer (EG. RasPi, silent/fanless, low power (approx 15w) for 24/7 node, low cost)
+* All the benefits of running on a Single Board computer (EG. RasPi, silent/fan-less, low power (approx 15w) for 24/7 node, low cost)
 * Headless (No need for extra monitor,keyboard,etc) and connect via Ethernet or WiFi**